Dogs can get arthritis in their joints just like people

 You might also notice that your dog can’t easily jump on and off furniture, struggles to get up after lying down, has trouble walking on slick floors, or even seems aggressive when handled.

-Another sign of dog arthritis is a decrease in enthusiasm that is often mistaken as just “old age.”
+Another sign of dog arthritis is a decrease in enthusiasm that you might mistake as just “old age.”
 However, it may actually be arthritis pain, so be sure to tell your veterinarian if you notice this in your dog.